nfa04/language-adapter/README.md

 fallbackLanguage=en;
 use_downgrade_fallbacks=1;
 replace_linebreaks=1;
+listen_on_get=1;
+get_param=lang;
 ```
 Please note their required values:
 - fallbackLanguage: needs to be an existing package name
 - use_downgrade_fallbacks: needs to be a boolean like 0 or 1
 - replace_linebreaks: needs to be a boolean like 0 or 1
+- listen_on_get: needs to be a boolean like 0 or 1
+- get_param: needs to be a string

+As well as their purpose:
+- fallbackLanguage: is the language you want to fall back to if there is no other language available
+- use_downgrade_fallbacks: is whether you want to downgrade complex package names to simple ones.
+If you choose "false", languageAdapter will use the package defined in "fallbackPackage" instead
+- replace_linebreaks: is whether you want languageAdapter to replace linebreaks in strings with html "br" tags
+- listen_on_get: is whether you want languageAdapter to listen on get parameters when choosing the language package
+- get_param: the get parameter you want languageAdapter to listen on

 Please note: If you don't want to overwrite their standard values just remove the property from your configuration file. languageAdapter will use their standard value instead.